Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 unsubscribe link included in rating emails opens a confirmation page; the preference changes only when the authenticated reader submits that form.

+`Publications (Fetch)` retrieves and prepares a remote PDF in one operation.
+If the publication host requires the reader's browser session or cannot be reached by RS_Server, `Publications (Fetch Upload)` accepts the original PDF together with its stable publication URL.
+Both operations open the source as a PDF, invoke RS_PDF, and verify the generated rating page and embedded URL before making the prepared copy available.
+Preparation failures include a stable `status` field intended for API clients and the two Readersourcing interfaces.

 ## Publishing an update

 The public collection is updated through the Postman API.
 Create an API key in your Postman account and keep it outside